Drug Allergy- Causes, Symptoms, and Treatment

-If the drug allergy diagnosis is uncertain then the doctor may recommend a graded drug challenge.
-In this procedure, the doctor gives you two to five doses of the drug, starting with a small dose and increasing to the desired dose.
+If the drug allergy diagnosis is uncertain, then the doctor may recommend a graded drug challenge.
+In this procedure, the doctor gives you two to five doses of the drug, starting with a little dose and increasing to the desired dose.

-If it is necessary to take the drug which causes allergic reaction then the doctor may recommend a treatment called drug desensitization.
+If it is necessary to take the drug that causes an allergic reaction, the doctor may recommend a drug desensitisation treatment.
 In this treatment, a very small dose and then gradually larger doses every 15 to 30 minutes over several hours or days is administered.
-If you reach the desired dosage with no reaction then you can continue the treatment.
+If you reach the desired dosage with no reaction, then you can continue the treatment.

 Are you looking for a health expert around you?